raspberrypilearning/hows-your-day/en/step_6.md

 You could upgrade your Melody mood checker to a Karaoke mood checker by:
 + Adding microphone input to check the user is singing along
 + Logging the chosen mood
-+ Use the sensor inputs to log the data from your environment for each mood
++ Using the sensor inputs to log the data from your environment for each mood
 </div>
 </div>